iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 In the event of booth hacking, what we need are an independent judiciary and an independent election commission that can declare [the election void](https://www.hindustantimes.com/india-news/sc-overturns-mandate-theft-in-chd-mayor-poll-101708452822779.html) and ensure the conduct of [free and fair elections](./democracy/free-and-fair-election.md).
 An analogy could be drawn to cricket: if the umpire is corrupt, the integrity of the game is compromised.

 If people and opposition parties don't want EVMs, who are the CJI or the courts to force people to vote through EVMs?
 EVMs are an opaque voting system that can't be falsified, and there is enough  evidence through computer science.
+These are not theoretical evidence, but evidence from many decades of [computer science practices](./programming/foss_philosophy.md#proprietary-software-is-often-malware).
 So, why are the courts forcing people to vote through EVMs and reject PILs against EVM?
 Courts are failing to conduct free and fair elections and protect our constitution.

 ### Is paper ballot voting archaic?